sightcall/bower-rtcc-integration/README.md

 # Possible improvements

 * Tests could be improved using the Vent lib.
 It's possible to simulate events with the trigger function

 # Contribute

 See [here](contribute.md) how to improve this project.

 # Version history
+* 2.3.14: Fix annotation offest bug
 * 2.3.12: Fix for mobile: pointer position, drop circle size, number of position messages.
 Also fix right click drawing bug when going outside of the canvas.
 * 2.3.11: Fix annotations on non-16/9 videos
 * 2.3.0: Fix fullscreen issue with FF, use a jQuery plugin instead of a standalone library to detect the resize